justeattakeaway/fozzie-components/packages/components/organisms/f-cookie-banner/README.md

 | `shouldShowLegacyBanner` | `Boolean` | `false`   | Use the legacy "passive" banner markup (UK only).                                                         |
 | `cookieExpiry`           | `Number`  | `7776000` | Expiry time of cookies written to the browser.                                                            |
 | `useGreyBackground`      | `Boolean` | `false`   | Use grey background for the reopen link.                                                                  |

+NOTE: the Non Vue version uses default props that cannot currently be changed.
+A seperate version is generated for each locale.

 ### CSS Classes